Pylons/pyramid/docs/narr/views.rst

-submissions is exceedingly common, and because the UTF-8 encoding is the most common encoding used on the web for non-ASCII character data, and because working and storing Unicode values is much saner than working with an storing bytestrings, :mod:`repoze.bfg` configures the :term:`WebOb` request machinery to attempt to decode form submission values into Unicode from the UTF-8 character set implicitly.
+submissions is exceedingly common, and because the UTF-8 encoding is the most common encoding used on the web for non-ASCII character data, and because working and storing Unicode values is much saner than working with and storing bytestrings, :mod:`repoze.bfg` configures the :term:`WebOb` request machinery to attempt to decode form submission values into Unicode from the UTF-8 character set implicitly.
 This implicit decoding happens when view code obtains form field values via